 Application changes (adding a department, changing the order of preference, etc.) are possible only if the requested department is still accepting new applicants.
 Requests must be submitted in writing via email or by a special form in our office.
 The first change will be made free of charge, but all additional changes will require payment of NIS 45.

-Candidates to graduate programs may list only two departments in their order of preference.
-Our office will handle the two options simultaneously.
+Candidates to graduate programs: Our office will handle only two options simultaneously.
 After receiving the answer, applicants who wish to change or add an option, may do so if the requested program is still accepting new applications.
 The request must be made in writing.

 An official acceptance letter issued by the Overseas Applicants Unit is the only evidence of acceptance to the Hebrew University of Jerusalem.